AhmedRMunir/PartnerUp/README.md

 **PartnerUp!** is an app that is used mainly by instructors to match students into groups based on student preferences.

+## Use Case

+Instructor creates new class and creates preferences: OPERATIONAL Instructor generates pairs of students: OPERATIONAL Filling out preference form as student: OPERATIONAL

 ## Development Kit